Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 A. A community of organisms interacting with one another

-B. That part of the Earth which is inhabited by living organism
+B. That part of the Earth which is inhabited by living organisms

 C. A community of organisms together with the environment in which they live